snotskie/ttrpg/site/src/world.md

 ### Species

 !!! details "1.
-Human -- Seafaring Adventurers of the Southern Isle"
+Human -- Seafaring Fishermen of the Southern Isle"
     #### Basic Stats

     After selecting your Lifestyle, choose two of your Basic Stats and increase their dice by one size each, to a maximum of $d10$.